 That small change makes a BIG difference in the world of QR codes.
 For the first time, tablet and smartphone users don't need an outside app to unlock QR codes.
 They can simply flip on their cameras, and in the time it takes to snap a selfie, they can scan a QR code.

-Experts are already reporting changes in QR code usage.
+Experts are already reporting changes in QR code popularity.
 Forbes reports: "Recent data shows usage is increasing: 34% of US smartphone users have scanned a QR code - rising to 46% of tablet owners.
 Expect these numbers to go up sharply in the coming 12 months."

 5 Benefits of Adding QR Codes to Direct MailIt's no secret that marketers and brand managers are excited to ride the rising wave of QR code popularity.
 At MSP, we love leveraging emerging technologies for our clients' direct mail marketing campaigns.
 If you're wondering how QR codes can boost your direct marketing, consider these five powerful benefits: